 When you walk through our doors, our top priority is to help you as much as we can.
 This commitment is shown in over 200 5-star reviews.

-For over 25 years, we’ve helped Australians win nervous shock claims against negligent medical professionals.
+For over 25 years, we’ve helped Australians win wrongful death claims against negligent medical professionals.
 As part of our comprehensive service, we will:

 Use our online claim checker to instantly find out if you have a claim.
 Alternatively, just give us a ring — our expert lawyers are always ready to answer your questions.